-Listen and Speak to your Customer
+Listen and Speak to Your Customer

-Cross-language Semantic Search
+Cross-Language Semantic Search

-One Corporate Language, many Customer Languages
+One Corporate Language, Many Customer Languages

 Support the Support Agent

-In many standard case a Question & Answering System can detect that crucial information is missing.
+In many standard cases a Question & Answering System can detect that crucial information is missing.
 It then formulates the respective questions.
-A dialogue system is customized with domain and company specific templated dialogues.
+A dialogue system is customized with domain and company-specific templated dialogues.
 It can talk with the customer.
 Today’s maturity level of speech technologies, natural language processing, artificial intelligence, dialogue systems, machine translation, and text analytics cannot handle all situations without human intervention.
-Luckily it knows when it needs help.
-It then simply handled the case over to a human agent.
-At that moment most standard stuff is already dealt with.
-The agent has all relevant information at hand and can focus on solving the customer’s issue.
+Luckily, it knows when it needs help.
+It then simply hands the case over to a human agent.
+By that point, however, most standard stuff is already dealt with.
+The agent has all the relevant information at hand and can focus on solving the customer’s issue.